jakobgerstenlauer/ScalaSVM/README.md

 ## Usage
 ### Creating artifical data sets
-In order to try out the library, it is possible to create artifical data sets with a given number of observations *N* and features *d* and a binary output:
+In order to get started with the library, it is possible to create artifical data sets with a binary output (label) and a given number of observations *N* and features *d*:
 ```scala
 import SVM._
 val N = 200000